datastats01/startup-outcome-analysis/README.md

 - The models achieve moderate performance (~74% accuracy).
 - Both models behave very similarly overall.
 - IPO prediction is the hardest because there are very few IPO examples in the data.
-- Revenue and user traction are the most important features for predicting startup outcomes.
-- Financial features are more useful than founder or investor-related features.
+- The results suggest that startup outcomes are primarily driven by measurable financial performance such as revenue and user traction, rather than founder or investor characteristics.

 ---